ajpalec/project_portfolio/README.md

 # Project Portfolio
-Viewable portfolio of projects, primarily (at this time) from Data Science classes at Drexel University.
+Portfolio of data science projects, some from MS in Data Science classes at Drexel University.